bandprotocol/bandpress/docs/community.md

 ## Community Token

-Each community has its own ERC-20 token to use an incentive inside the community.
-The token's address can be found at the community contract's `token` member, or by using band.js.
+Each community has its own ERC-20 token to use as an incentive inside the community.
+The token's address can be found at the community contract's `token` member variable, or by using band.js.

 ```javascript
 // Get the community's token address